pallets-eco/wtforms/docs/validators.rst

 -----------------

-We will step through the evolution of writing a length-checking validator similar to the built-in :class:Length validator, starting from a case-specific one to a generic reusable validator.
+We will step through the evolution of writing a length-checking validator similar to the built-in :class:`Length` validator, starting from a case-specific one to a generic reusable validator.

 Let's start with a simple form with a name field and its validation::